aws-samples/serverless-patterns/apigw-lambda-sfn-transcribe-translate-polly-sam/README.md

 ## Programming Language

-This is a Maven project which uses Node.js and WebPack along with AWS SDK for Javascript.
+This is a Node.js project which uses WebPack along with AWS SDK for Javascript.

 ## Services